davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 or underplated Farallon nappe cases, the stalled Monterey plate case creates more problems than it solves.

-In @fig:neogene_sections (c) we show the partially subducted terminus of the Monterey plate bounded to the east by the San Gregorio-Hosgri fault, based on our above discussion of the @fig:reconstructions reconstruction.
+In Figure \ref{neogene_sections}c we show the partially subducted terminus of the Monterey plate bounded to the east by the San Gregorio-Hosgri fault, based on our above discussion of the @fig:reconstructions reconstruction.
 East of the fault lies the Nacimiento Franciscan complex and its tectonic veneer of Salinia nappes (not differentiated on the figure), and its lower crustal oceanic crustal duplex tectonically above underplated Farallon plate mantle nappes.
-The structural profile shown on @fig:neogene_sections (c) between the San Andreas and San Gregorio-Hosgri faults was constructed at southern California latitudes in continuity with that of the southernmost Sierra Nevada and adjacent Mojave plateau region [@fig:cross_sections; @fig:reconstruction].
-Partial subduction, or stalling, of the Monterey plate occurred along the outer edge of Franciscan complex further south than rocks of the Nacimiento belt (Fig. 18).
+The structural profile shown on Figure \ref{neogene_sections}c between the San Andreas and San Gregorio-Hosgri faults was constructed at southern California latitudes in continuity with that of the southernmost Sierra Nevada and adjacent Mojave plateau region [@fig:cross_sections; @fig:reconstruction].
+Partial subduction, or stalling, of the Monterey plate occurred along the outer edge of Franciscan complex further south than rocks of the Nacimiento belt [@fig:reconstruction].

 Slab window opening beneath the Crystal Knob eruption site is reconstructed to have occurred between ca. 28-23 Ma [@Atwater1998; @Wilson2005].
+As posited above, a thick and relatively cool lithospheric lid inhibited widespread voluminous volcanism in response to asthenospheric upwelling during the opening of the slab window.

+### Origin of the Crystal Knob basalt

-As posited above, the thick and relatively cool lithospheric lid that the slab window of this region opened beneath inhibited widespread voluminous volcanism in response to asthenospheric upwelling.
-The time lag between deep slab window opening and the ca. 1.7 Ma eruption age of Crystal Knob presents a problem for the origin of the Crystal Knob lava.
+The time lag between deep slab window opening and the ca. 1.7 Ma eruptive age of Crystal Knob presents a problem for the origin of the Crystal Knob lava.
 Our studies on the Crystal Knob xenoliths indicate an underlying lithosphere-asthenosphere boundary at a depth of 70-90 km, consistent with regional seismic studies placing it at ~70 km beneath the central California Coast Ranges [@Li2007].
-In contrast 28-20 Ma old oceanic lithosphere of the adjacent Monterey plate [@Wilson2005], based on thermal decay relations [@Doin1996], would have its lithosphere-asthenosphere boundary at ~35 km.
+In contrast, 28-20 Ma old oceanic lithosphere of the adjacent Monterey plate [@Wilson2005], would have its lithosphere-asthenosphere boundary at ~35 km, based on thermal decay relations [@Doin1996].
 The offshore Monterey plate is at the edge of \citet[]['s]{Li2007}
 resolution, which yields an ~50 km depth for the lithosphere-asthenosphere boundary.
 Proximal to the modern shoreline the Monterey plate is thrust beneath ~12 km of sedimentary accretionary prism [@Trehu1991], bringing the thermal maturation theoretical depth for the transition much closer to the depth observed by @Li2007.
-Crystal Knob is located ~15 km east of the Hosgri fault, with it’s host Franciscan complex pervasively cut by faults and shear zones [@Cowan1978; @Seiders1989].
+Crystal Knob is located ~15 km east of the Hosgri fault, with its host Franciscan complex pervasively cut by faults and shear zones [@Cowan1978; @Seiders1989].
 The geologic slip and seismicity history of the Hosgri fault [@Dickinson2005; @Hardebeck2012] indicate that it